CshlSiepelLab/phast/README.txt

     Building under Windows is possible but difficult, we recommend using provided binaries.

 The Phast package should compile cleanly.
 If you encounter problems compiling, please report them to phast-help-l@cornell.edu.
-I'll do my best to help you work around them and to avoid similar problems in the future.
+We'll do our best to help you work around them and to avoid similar problems in the future.